Cruise Ship Profiles

 Deck 5

-It's a Small World Nursery, passenger staterooms, Oceaneer Club and Lab, Vibe Teens Lounge
+It's a Small World Nursery, Passenger staterooms, Oceaneer Club and Lab, Vibe Teens Lounge

 Deck 4

-Evolution Dance Club, Skyline, Pink Intimate Cocktail Bar, D Lounge Family Nightclub, The District , Vista Cafe Coffee Bar, 687 Sports Bar, Photo Studio, Buena Vista Cinema, Pomenade deck
+Evolution Dance Club, Skyline, Pink Intimate Cocktail Bar, D Lounge Family Nightclub, The District, Vista Café Coffee Bar, 687 Sports Bar, Photo Studio, Buena Vista Cinema, Pomenade deck

 Deck 3